Bevan0/bevan-transfer/README.md

 **SECURITY WARNING: THIS PROGRAM SENDS FILES UNENCRYPTED THROUGH THE INTERNET!
 DO NOT SEND SENSITIVE FILES THROUGH IT.**

 Bevan Transfer is a simple CLI file transfer system written in Python for single files.
+It has no dependencies, other than Python 3 (latest version recommended).

 ## Usage